Dix Stadium: Future plans

-In 2013, the university began the $60 million "Building Champions" campaign to upgrade facilities for all of Kent State's athletic teams as well as raise additional scholarship money.
-The first project was expansion of the Field House with new locker rooms for indoor track and field, women's soccer, field hockey, and softball, as well as concession areas and restrooms for fans.
-The plans include additional changes to both Dix Stadium and the surrounding athletic complex.
-Among the changes planned are a new Zoeller Field south of the Field House and east of Dix Stadium with seating for 2,150 and a new all-weather track surrounding a soccer field.
-Additionally, a new parking lot would be built north of the Field House where the current Zoeller Field stands.
-In front of Dix Stadium, the Diamond at Dix would be removed and a new parking area for alumni would be built in its place, with a new softball stadium being built adjacent to Olga Mural Field at Schoonover Stadium.
+The university began the $60 million "Building Champions" campaign in 2013 to upgrade facilities for all of Kent State's athletic teams as well as raise additional scholarship money.
+The first project was expansion of the Field House with new locker rooms for indoor track and field, women's soccer, field hockey, and softball, as well as concession areas and restrooms for fans, a project completed in 2014.
+There were also other plans to both Dix Stadium and the surrounding athletic complex.
+Among the changes planned were a new Zoeller Field south of the Field House and east of Dix Stadium with seating for 2,150 and a new all-weather track surrounding a soccer field.
+Additionally, a new parking lot was planned north of the Field House where the former Zoeller Field stands.
+In front of Dix Stadium, Devine Diamond would be removed and a new parking area for alumni would be built in its place, with a new softball stadium being built adjacent to Schoonover Stadium.

-Improvements planned for Dix Stadium include expanded chairback seating and suite upgrades on the west stands, a new building for the coaches' offices on the north of the stadium, and improvements to the locker room and other player facilities, including a new players' lounge.
-On the east side, two covered seating areas for students would be built adjacent to the existing student seating.
+Improvements planned for Dix Stadium included expanded chairback seating and suite upgrades on the west stands, a new building for the coaches' offices on the north of the stadium, and improvements to the locker room and other player facilities, including a new players' lounge.
+On the east side, two covered seating areas for students were to be built adjacent to the existing student seating.
+As of 2025, however, only the addition to the Field House was ever completed, and in 2023, the university made several upgrades to Devine Diamond.